ddnexus/pagy/docs/extras/calendar.md

 <!-- Showtime shows the `DateTime` beginning of the smallest time unit currently shown in the calendar -->
 <p>Showtime: <%= @calendar.showtime %></p>
 ```

-See also the the single-file
-self-contained [pagy_calendar.ru](https://github.com/ddnexus/pagy/blob/master/apps/pagy_calendar.ru) for an interactive
-demo.

 ### `collection` argument